lucalullo/codadapt/README.md

 python -m pytest
 ```

 Runtime requirements are NumPy 1.24+, pandas 2.0+, scikit-learn 1.3+, and SciPy 1.8+.
-LightGBM and
-`psutil` are optional benchmark-only dependencies; they are not required to use CodAdapt.
+LightGBM and `psutil` are optional benchmark-only dependencies.

 ## Quick start